-Following the Great War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.
+Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

-Today, people across Canada remember the sacrifices of fallen heroes by wearing a poppy throughout the month of November; however, the poppy’s association to those killed in conflict dates back to the Napoleonic Wars of the 19th century, during which time the red flower bloomed in war-torn fields where countless soldiers died.
+On Nov.
+11, people across Canada remember the sacrifices of fallen heroes by wearing a poppy throughout the month; however, the poppy’s association to those killed in conflict dates back to the Napoleonic Wars of the 19th century, during which time the red flower bloomed in war-torn fields where countless soldiers died.

 During the First World War, in Flanders Fields, the upturned the soil exposed dormant corn poppy seeds—a common weed in the grain fields of Europe—to the light it needed to grow.

 In 1915, Canadian doctor and Lieutenant Colonel John McCrae immortalized the poppy in his famous poem, In Flanders Fields, which inspired the adoption of handmade poppies to be worn in memory of those who died and to raise money for veterans and their families.